Skip to content

 Lead partner – Buglife

-This project explores ways to improve the chalk landscape for our declining insect pollinators, particularly looking at managing wildflower habitats across the landscape.
-By working with farmers, landowners and local community groups, the project plans to link the best remaining habitats together through new or restored wildflower stepping-stones, so pollinators can move freely across the South Downs area.
+This project explored ways to improve the chalk landscape for our declining insect pollinators, particularly looking at managing wildflower habitats across the landscape.
+By working with farmers, landowners and local community groups, the project links the best remaining habitats together through new or restored wildflower stepping-stones, so pollinators can move freely across the South Downs area.

 Buglife are also working with some Sussex vineyards to see how they can help our wild insect pollinators.
 As part of this project, running pollinator workshops and carrying out wildflower seed trials with students studying wine and vineyard management.